Hardy and Poincar\'e inequalities in fractional Orlicz-Sobolev spaces: Introduction

 As of now the theory of fractional Orlicz-Sobolev spaces is still at an early stage of development.
 Bonder-Salort \cite[Section~2.2]{Bon} defined the space $W^{s,A}(\RR^N)$ and established basic properties of the space.
 For an open bounded set $D\subseteq\RR^N$, the space $\lbrace f\in L^{A}(D) \ | \ M_{W^{s,A}(\RR^N)}(f)<\infty \rbrace$ and corresponding fractional Laplacian have been considered in \cite{salort2,salort}.
 The fractional Orlicz-Sobolev space $W^{s,A}(D)$ has appeared in Bahrouni \textit{et al.} \cite[Section~2]{Bahrouni} for any open bounded set $D\subseteq\RR^N$.
+For other works on fractional Orlicz-Sobolev spaces one may refer to \cite{AlCiPiSl1,AlCiPiSl2,AzBeSr,BaOu,BaOuTa,BaSa,CoPa,FeHaRi,MaSaVe}.
 Salort \cite[Theorem~1.1]{sal} proved $FOHI$ in one dimension.
-For other works on fractional Orlicz-Sobolev spaces one may refer to \cite{AlCiPiSl,AlCiPiSl1,AzBeSr,BaOu,BaOuTa,BaSa,CoPa,FeHaRi,MaSaVe}.
-Fractional Orlicz Hardy inequality (apart from \cite{sal} which covers the one dimensional case) and regional fractional Orlicz Poincar\'e inequality for any domain or fractional Orlicz Poincar\'e inequality for unbounded domains have not yet appeared in the literature.
+In \cite[Theorem~7.4]{AlCiPiSl}, the authors proved $FOHI$ in the special case where the domain is $\RR^N$.
+Fractional Orlicz Hardy inequality and regional fractional Orlicz Poincar\'e inequality for any domain or fractional Orlicz Poincar\'e inequality for unbounded domains have not yet appeared in the literature (apart from \cite{sal,AlCiPiSl} as mentioned above).
 For $A\in\D_2$, an open bounded set $D$, $s\in(0,1)$, the following version of $FOPI(s,A)$ is proved in \cite[Theorem~6.1 and Corollary~6.2]{Bon}:

 where $c=c(A,s,N)>0$.
 Similar results are also proved in \cite{salort2,salort} for general $N$-function (without $\D_2$ condition).